boldbi/bold-bi-docs/docs/embedded-bi/javascript-based/samples/v3.3.40-or-later/php-with-javascript.md

         function embedSample() {
             var dashboardemb = BoldBI.create({
                 serverUrl: '<?php echo $serverUrl;?>',
-                dashboardId: '<?php echo $dashboardId;?>',//Provide the item id to render it in the design mode and create a dashboard to remove this property.
+                dashboardId: '<?php echo $dashboardId;?>', //Provide the item id to render it in the design mode and create a dashboard to remove this property.
                 embedContainerId: "dashboard",
                 embedType: BoldBI.EmbedType.Component,
-                environment: BoldBI.Environment.Enterprise,
+                environment: BoldBI.Environment.Enterprise, // If Cloud, you should use BoldBI.Environment.Cloud
-                mode:BoldBI.Mode.Design
+                mode: BoldBI.Mode.Design,
                 height: "700px",
                 width: "1500px",
                 authorizationServer: {